Skip to content

 add_gridlines(ax, interval=None, n_ticks=None, xs=None, ys=None, buffer_out=True, xtick_rotation='horizontal', ytick_rotation='horizontal', **kwargs)

-Helper function to add gridlines and format ticks to map
+Add gridlines and format ticks to map.

 Parameters: